cerner/fhir.cerner.com/content/millennium/r4/other/binary.md

 <%= authorization_types(provider: true, patient: true, system: true) %>

-_Implementation Note_
+_Implementation Notes_

-The `Binary.read` scope and either the `DiagnosticReport.read` or the `DocumentReference.read` scope is required.
+* For attachments with the `application/pdf` contentType, the `Binary.read` scope and either the `DiagnosticReport.read` or the `DocumentReference.read` scope is required.
+* For attachments with the `text/html` contentType, the `Binary.read` scope and the `DocumentReference.read` scope are required.

 ### Headers